Purplejam/rss-feed-node/README.md

 ## Available Scripts

-You can run this project on your localhost, but you should fix cookies for localhost usage in authorizaton workflow.
+You can run this project on your localhost, but you should fix cookies for localhost usage in authorizaton workflow, making secure options false in refresh and access tokens.

+In the project directory, you can run:

+`npm start`

+Or to run with ts-mode and nodemon

+`npm run dev`

+To fix all lint errors

+`npm run lint:fix`